 If you use Intermedia DNS servers (i.e. your Name Servers point to the Intermedia servers), the necessary DNS record will be created automatically for your domain once you register the domain name on your Intermedia Exchange account.
 You can check this record in HostPilot® Control Panel > Services > Domains > click Domain Name > DNS Records tab.

 If you do not use Intermedia DNS servers, you will need to contact your DNS Server System Administrator (or DNS provider) to set up the record:

 - Add a CNAME record for autodiscover.yourdomain.com that points to the Intermedia Autodiscovery DNS record.
-This record is listed in HostPilot® Control Panel on the Get Started Here! page, under the Advanced Settings section.
+This record is listed in HostPilot® Control Panel on your Home Page under the Exchange servers and settings section.

 Below you can find instructions on setting up a CNAME record for common DNS providers: